goshiphq/goship-cms/content/articles/freight-insurance-non-covered-items.md

 ---
 # **What is the freight insurance coverage?**

 Freight insurance coverage represents a list of items covered by your official insurance document.
 This type of paperwork allows you to protect every piece of your cargo from possible damage.
+Freight insurance is a perfect option to secure your shipment.
+However, every insurance company has certain limitations on goods that can be covered.

+There are several types of products that are typically insurable for most insurance companies.
+Most often, they include non-perishables, goods shipped from residential locations, and some [electronics](https://www.goship.com/electronics) packaged in original boxes or other reliable packaging.

 ## **What items cannot be covered with freight insurance?**

-Freight insurance is a perfect option to protect your shipment.
-However, every insurance company has certain limitations on goods that can be covered.

 Here is the list of items that **cannot be covered** with [Falvey Shippers Insurance](https://falveyinsurancegroup.com/falvey-shippers-insurance/):